This resolution recognizes the third commemoration of the tragic anti-LGBTQ+ mass shooting at Club Q in Colorado Springs.

 CO

-This resolution recognizes the third commemoration of the tragic anti-LGBTQ+ mass shooting at Club Q in Colorado Springs.
-Congress honors the five victims lost and the many injured in the attack on this vital LGBTQ+ safe space.
-The resolution commends the bravery of those who disarmed the shooter and acknowledges ongoing community efforts to provide support and remembrance.
-It expresses continued solidarity with the survivors and the entire Colorado Springs LGBTQ+ community.
+This resolution officially recognizes the third commemoration of the tragic anti-LGBTQ+ attack at Club Q in Colorado Springs on November 19-20, 2022.
+It honors the five lives lost and the many injured in the shooting that targeted the LGBTQ+ community's safe space.
+The resolution expresses solidarity with the survivors and community while acknowledging ongoing efforts for remembrance and support.